HOME

 Fayetteville Octr 29th 1783 This is a just & true Inventory of the estate of my deceased husband, which has come to my knowledge...

-Jal Burges JP xxxxxxxxxxDaniel X BakerxxxxxxxElizth X Baker
+Jal Burges JP xxxxxxxxxxDaniel X BakerxxxElizth X Baker

 The following is a sworn statement by Neill McPherson, tailor, of Fayetteville in Cumberland County, NC, hastily recorded by his attorney in 1877 detailing Neill's immediately family structure.
-In this account, Neill does not name his father, but an 1839 Cumberland County deed states Neill's father to have been one Alexander McPherson [bringing the number of adult Alexander McPhersons in western Cumberland County around this time to four].
-Neill's brother Hugh's estate of 1811 states Hugh's [thus Neill's?] father was Martin McPherson, Sr., and who probably was a Scottish immigrant.
-Martin, Sr.'s wife's name is unknown.
-Whatever her name, it is possible that she may have married twice — first to Martin McPherson and second to an Alexander McPherson.
-Further research is needed.
+In this account, Neill does not name his father, but Cumberland County deeds show definitively that Neill's father was Alexander McPherson of Jura and his mother was the widow Elizabeth (neé Murray) Baker.

-Also, Neill doesn't name his wife in his account, however, her name was Martha Lumsden.
+Neill's wife was Martha Lumsden.
 She was from Fayetteville and they married in 1839.
 I believe from county records and census records that she and Neill were estranged.
-Neill's brother [or half-brother?], Martin McPherson [husband of Elizabeth McRacken] was a prominent citizen of Fayetteville in the early to mid 19th century, and it is within Martin's and Elizabeth's son's [Hugh McPherson who died in 1854] 1877 Cumberland Co. estate settlement that Neill's sworn account may be found.
+Neill's brother Martin McPherson [husband of Elizabeth McRacken] was a prominent citizen of Fayetteville in the early to mid 19th century, and it is within Martin's and Elizabeth's son's [Hugh McPherson who died in 1854] 1877 Cumberland Co. estate settlement that Neill's sworn account may be found.

 In the Matter of the Administration of the Estate of Hugh McPherson [who died in 1854 and was son of Martin and Elizabeth McRacken McPherson]